NAME

 diffs

-Returns the n-th differences of the array (calling sub).
+Returns the n-th order differences of consecutive elements.

 Aliases: differences, nth_differences